zoetinkler/ASSIGNMENT_4_S225694807/README.md

 This repository contains a single R Markdown Script that performs analysis of gene expression, tree growth and biological sequence data.
 The R Markdown Script is broken into two parts:

-> Note: The HTML output does not show the coding used for outputs.
+> Note: The HTML output does not show the coding used to create outputs.
 View the raw .rmd file for coding used.

 **Part 1: Gene Expression and Tree Growth Analysis**
    - Downloads gene expression and tree growth datasets.
-   - Calculates mean gene expression, top-expressed genes, and counts genes below a threshold.
+   - Calculates mean gene expression, highest expressed genes, and counts genes expressed less than 10.
-   - Visualizes gene expression distributions.
+   - Visualises gene expression distribution.
-   - Analyzes tree circumferences at two sites (Northeast and Southwest) over time.
+   - Analyses tree circumferences at two sites (Northeast and Southwest) over time.
    - Calculates growth over 10 years and performs a t-test to compare sites.

 **Part 2: Biological Sequence Analysis**